-Improper PF Regulation or KVAR Regulation -Troubleshoot
+Improper PF Regulation or KVAR Regulation - Troubleshoot

-- a.
-Stop the generator set. - b.
+- 1. Check the wiring. - a.
+Stop the generator set.

+b.
 Check the wiring.

 - OK: Go to Step 2. - NOT OK: The erroneous regulation may be observed if the CT polarity or PT polarity is incorrect.
 Reverse the polarity.
 See the proper wiring diagram for details.
 Refer to Testing And Adjusting, "Wiring Diagrams".
 STOP.